Levante Golf Society plays according to the Rules Of

 of bounds even if the ball comes to rest on the green or fairway

 of the holes 4 or 5.

 Fixed water pipes, sprinklers, benches, signs, distance

-marker posts, litter bins, paths with asphalt, posts that mark the buggy paths.
+marker posts, litter bins, paths with asphalt, posts that mark the buggy paths and the concrete wall marking the penelaty area on hole 3.
 The placer may take relief from these

 obstructions without penalty according to rule 24-2b, when